baublet/wordzot/README.md

     - [x] Basic item fetching
     - [x] Formatting all of the above for dev-friendly operations

-  - [ ] Basic shortcode options
-    - [ ] Show items from a tag
-    - [ ] Show items from a group
-    - [ ] Show items from a collection

-  - [ ] Advanced shortcode options
+- [x] Advanced shortcode options
-    - [ ] Automatic pagination
-    - [ ] Searches
-    - [ ] Multiple tags
-    - [ ] Logic
+  - [x] Including/excluding types

-- [ ] Setup a backend database to cache these so we don't have to hammer the API
+- [x] Setup a cache these so we don't have to hammer the API
-  - [ ] Steps for fetching before displaying
+  - [x] Steps for fetching before displaying
-    - [ ] If it's already cached, just use the information in the local db
+    - [x] If it's already cached, just use the information in the local db
-    - [ ] Is the cache old?
+    - [x] Is the cache old?
 Dump it, if so and go to next step.
 Otherwise jump to display
-    - [ ] Fetch items from the API
+    - [x] Fetch items from the API
-    - [ ] Put them in the local DB
+    - [x] Put them in the local cache
-    - [ ] Display them
+    - [x] Display them

-- [ ] Decouple phpZot so that I can add it as a submodule and its own repo later
+- [x] Decouple phpZot so that I can add it as a submodule and its own repo later
-- [ ] Incorporate Twig templating for displaying references
+- [x] Incorporate Twig templating for displaying references
-  - [ ] Setup backend admin options for this (we won't be doing inline templates)
+  - [x] Setup backend admin options for this (we won't be doing inline templates)
-  - [ ] Template groups
+  - [x] Template groups
-    - [ ] Default - the fallbacks and default templates - can't delete it
+    - [x] Default - the fallbacks and default templates - can't delete it
-    - [ ] Users can create their own groups, however
+    - [x] Users can create their own groups, however
-    - [ ] Each group has a separate template for each citation type
+    - [x] Each group has a separate template for each citation type

-  - [ ] Use Twig to render the citations
+  - [x] Use Twig to render the citations
-  - [ ] If no template in the group?
+  - [x] If no template in the group?
 Use default.
 No default for that type?
-Show an error
+Don't render it